Red Cross assists East Palestine residents

-EAST PALESTINE, Ohio (WKBN) — First news was live at the East Palestine High School where the Red Cross is stationed.
-They’re offering shelter, cots and supplies for residents who evacuated their homes.
+EAST PALESTINE, Ohio (WKBN) — The Red Cross is stationed at East Palestine High School, offering shelter, cots and supplies for residents who evacuated their homes.

 First News was told they will be offering reimbursement for hotel rooms.